128technology/docs/docs/intro_installation_quickstart_byol_mist_aws.md

 The following infrastructure must exist in your AWS account:
 * A VPC where the Session Smart Router will be deployed.
 * The existing VPC is segmented with the following subnets.
 The role of each subnet is described below.
-  - Public Subnet: This subnet must provide connectivity to enable communication with external/remote SSR peers.
-For Mist-managed deployments, this subnet should also provide access to the Mist cloud infrastructure.
+  - Public Subnet: This subnet must provide connectivity to enable communication with external/remote SSR peers as well as access to the Mist cloud infrastructure.
   - Private Subnet: This subnet must provide connectivity to internal workloads within the cloud.

 :::important